 Warm Home Discount: if your household is on a low income you could receive £140 off your energy bill – contact your electricity supplier today to find out if you are eligible.

-If your boiler is old or not working: you could qualify for help towards a new heating system or insulation under the West Sussex Affordable Warmth scheme.
+Don't let heat escape: you could qualify for help towards a new heating system or insulation.
 If you are eligible, funding is currently available for:

 Trouble paying your energy bills: talk to your supplier first to discuss how to pay what you can afford.
-Citizens Advice can also help.
-Call 03444 771 171 for the West Sussex Adviceline.
+Citizens Advice and other local organisations can also help.

 Power cuts: In case of a power cut call 105